danielesteban/DarthStep/README.md

 Both the synth and the sampler allow to record/save/load sequences into an SD Card.

-The midi outs are on separate midi channels for convenience, but (like almost everything) the channel numbers are constants at the top of the arduino sketch.
+The midi outs are on separate midi channels for convenience, but (like ohter config options) the channel numbers are constants at the top of the arduino sketch.

 Note: The fritzing files are from the old GLCD version...
 I will update them as soon as I get motivated.
 But the main circuit is pretty much the same.